TheSolian/Accounting-Calculator/README.md

 # Accounting Calculator

 I am currently working on an Accounting Calulator which should help me in school with doing tasks in a subject.
+It's built in React.js and TypeScript.

 ## Installation